-Anyone who has an (older) OSPi If you have a PCF8591T chip, you're in luck: This means that the analog connections can be used to also record analog measurement data.
+If you have an (older) OSPi with a PCF8591T chip, you're in luck: The analog connections can be used to also capture analog measurement data.

 VCC = +5V